-Once you have his PGP key you can verify the release (assuming
+Once you have the required PGP keys, you can verify the release (assuming

-That will verify the signature on the main manifest page which ensures integrity and authenticity of the binaries you've downloaded locally.
-Next, depending on your operating system you should then re-calculate the
+That will verify the signature of the manifest file, which ensures integrity and authenticity of the archive you've downloaded locally containing the binaries.
+Next, depending on your operating system, you should then re-compute the

 Finally, you can also verify the tag itself with the following command:

 Verifying the Docker Images